-Achieving the best active feedback architecture is difficult with conventional op amp circuit structures.
-The overall gain "A" must be negative in order to close the feedback loop, the input impedance must be high to maintain low current noise and good gain accuracy, but the gain ratio must be set with very low value resistors to maintain good voltage noise.
+Achieving the best active-feedback architecture is difficult with conventional op amp circuit structures.
+The overall gain A must be negative in order to close the feedback loop, the input impedance must be high to maintain low current noise and good gain accuracy, but the gain ratio must be set with very low value resistors to maintain good voltage noise.
 Using a two-amplifier configuration (noninverting for high impedance plus inverting for negative feedback reasons) results in excessive phase lag and stability problems when the loop is closed.
-The VCA2612 uses a patented architecture that achieves these requirements, with the additional benefits of low power dissipation and differential signal handling at both input and output.
+The VCA2616 and VCA2611 use a patented architecture that achieves these requirements, with the additional benefits of low power dissipation and differential signal handling at both input and output.

 For greatest flexibility and lowest noise, the user may wish to shape the frequency response of the LNP.
-The COMP1 and COMP2 pins for each channel (pins 10 and 11 for channel A, pins 26 and 27 for channel B) correspond to the drains of Q_3 and Q_8 in Figure 4.
-A capacitor placed between these pins will create a single-pole low-pass response, in which the effective "R" of the "RC" time constant is approximately 186Ω .
+The COMP1 and COMP2 pins for each channel (pins 10 and 11 for channel A, pins 26 and 27 for channel B) correspond to the drains of Q_3 and Q_8 , see Figure 4.
+A capacitor placed between these pins will create a single-pole low-pass response, in which the effective R of the RC time constant is approximately $186\Omega.$